vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `--bi`

-The ISO image from which container VMs boot.
-Omit this option to boot container VMs from the default Photon OS kernel ISO that is included with `vic-machine`.
-Set this option to a different ISO file to boot container VMs with an operating system other than the Photon OS kernel.
+The path to the ISO image from which to boot container VMs.
+Set this option if you run `vic-machine` from a folder that is not the one that contains the `bootstrap.iso` file and you have not added that folder to your `PATH`.
 Include the name of the ISO file in the path.

+**NOTE**: Do not use the `--bootstrap-iso` option to point `vic-machine` to a `--bootstrap-iso` file that is of a different version to the version of `vic-machine` that you are running.

 <pre>--bootstrap-iso <i>path_to_ISO_file</i>/<i>ISO_file_name</i>.iso</pre>